Henry Gates (MP)

 Sir Henry Gates (c.
-1515 – 7 April 1589), of Seamer, Yorkshire; Kilburn, Middlesex; Kew, Surrey and Havering, Essex, was an English courtier and politician.
+1515 – 7 April 1589), of Seamer, Yorkshire; Kilburn, Middlesex; Kew, Surrey and Havering, Essex, was an English courtier, politician, and diplomat.

 Gates was a younger son of Geoffrey Gates of High Easter, Essex, and the brother of John Gates.

 Life

 Gates became a Member of Parliament (MP) of the Parliament of England for New Shoreham in 1545, Bridport in 1547 and Bramber in 1549.

 Gates was appointed a Gentleman of the Privy Chamber under King Edward VI by June 1551, a position he held until the king's death in 1553.
 He was knighted by the Lord Protector in 1547.

 Gates acquired a number of public offices, such as comptroller of petty customs for London (1551–53) and receiver-general of the Duchy of Cornwall (1552–53).
 With his brother, he supported the bid in 1553 to put Lady Jane Grey on the English throne, and the two were arrested, sent to the tower, and found guilty of treason.
 His brother was executed, but Henry was eventually pardoned, but with the loss of all his offices.
 He moved to live in Seamer, near Scarborough in the North Riding of Yorkshire, and began a new life in the north of England.

 After Queen Elizabeth I acceded to the throne in 1558, Gates was able to acquire the positions of Custos Rotulorum of the North Riding of Yorkshire by 1562 and Vice-Admiral of Yorkshire by 1565, serving in the latter role until 1573.

 Gates renewed his parliamentary career with his election for Yorkshire in 1571 and 1586, and Scarborough in 1563 and 1572.